-Not to exceed 2 or 3 paragraphs, the introduction should provide the context for the article, the objective of the study, the hypothesis or research question (purpose statement), how and why the hypothesis was developed, and why it is important.
+The introduction should provide the context for the article, the objective of the study, and should state the hypothesis or research question (purpose statement), how and why the hypothesis was developed, and why it is important.
 It should convince the expert that the authors know the subject and should fill in gaps for the novice.
+It should generally not exceed 2 or 3 paragraphs.

-• Methods
+Methods

-The "Methods" section should include, as appropriate, a detailed description of:

-(1) study design or type of analysis and dates and period of study as well as mention of institutional review board or ethics committee approval (informed consent; see also section 5.8) (2) condition(s), factor(s), or disease(s) studied

-(3) details of sample (e.g., study participants and the setting from which they were drawn, inclusion and exclusion criteria)

-(4) intervention(s), if any

-- (5) outcome measures or observations - (6) statistical analysis

-Enough information should be provided to enable an informed reader to recreate the study.
-If a methods article has already been published, then that article should be cited and important points should be summarized.
+The "Methods" section should include, as appropriate, a detailed description of (1) study design or type of analysis and dates and period of study, as well as mention of institutional review board or ethics committee approval (informed consent; see also section 5.8); (2) condition, factors, or disease studied; (3) details of sample (eg, study participants and the setting from which they were drawn, inclusion and exclusion criteria; (4) intervention(s), if any; (5) outcome measures or observations; and (6) statistical analysis.
+Enough information should be provided to enable an informed reader to replicate the study, or, if a methods article has already been published, that article should be cited and important points should be summarized.